angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 <row variant="pile">{{!LED}} {{!IU}} {{!LP}} {{!TS}} {{!TO}}</row>

-The first example is a *Single Cantrip + Predict* example and the second is a *Double Cantrip* example which also allows you to hold up {{B}} from your swamp to cast a Thoughtseize before committing Oracle to the stack.
+The first example is a *Single Cantrip + Predict* example and the second is a *Double Cantrip* example which also allows you to hold up {B} from your swamp to cast a Thoughtseize before committing Oracle to the stack.

 If you are concerned about additional permission from the opponent you could even consider passing the turn again if you don't feel under pressure.
 Instead